 All experiments undergo ethical scrutiny

 Animal experiments are strictly regulated and adhere to Swedish laws and EU laws on animal welfare.
 Animal experiments can only be used when no alternative methods are available.
-To conduct animal experiments in Sweden, one must first apply for permission from an animal experimentation ethics committee, which conducts an ethical review of the specific research study.
-The research is carried out according to a protocol reviewed and approved by the regional animal experimentation ethics committee in Malmö/Lund.
+To conduct animal experiments in Sweden, one must first apply for permission from a regional animal ethics committee, which conducts an ethical review of the specific research study.
+The research is carried out according to a protocol reviewed and approved by the regional animal ethics committee in Malmö/Lund.
 The chairman and vice chairman are lawyers.
 Half of the twelve other members are researchers, laboratory animal technicians, or experimental animal personnel, while the other half consists of laypersons, some from animal welfare organizations.

 Strict control of animals